 Tire damage doesn’t have to mean tire replacement.
 In some cases, you can have your tire safely repaired allowing you to get many more miles out of them.
 If our tire is slowly leaking or you managed to pick something up on the road, bring it to Certified Auto Repair.
 We will inspect your tire for the size, location, and type of damage to see if it can be safely repaired.

 At Certified Auto Repair, we will never perform a tire repair if it will compromise your safety because you are our number one priority.

 It is always recommended that you replace all four tires at the same time, but how do you make sure they all wear out at the same time?
 On most vehicles, the front two are under more pressure and wear out faster than their rear counterparts.
 The easiest way to even out this pressure and wear is by having your tires rotated every six months or 6,000 to 8,000 miles.

 If it has been a while since you last rotated your tires, come by Certified Auto Repair today.

-Balancing your tires may not seem all that important in terms of tire maintenance, but balanced tires promote even wear and a longer life for tires.
-When your tires are balanced it means that the weight is evenly distributed allowing the tread of the tires to uniformly meet the road.
+Balancing your tires may not seem all that important in terms of tire maintenance, but proper balancing promotes even wear and a longer life for them.
+When they are balanced it means that the weight is evenly distributed allowing the tread to uniformly meet the road.